-That being said, how do you set goals and stay focused as we head towards the end of 2020?
+That being said, how do you set goals and stay focused for success as we head towards the end of 2020?

 1. Start your day out right.